rendall/icebreakers/QUESTIONS.md

   * What is the best gift you've ever received?
   * What is the best movie you've ever seen?
   * What is the best piece of advice you would give to your younger self?
-  * What is the best piece of advice you've ever received?
   * What is the best thing about where you live?
   * What is the best thing that has ever happened to you?
   * What is the best thing you've ever eaten?